harness-community/harness-ccm-external-data/README.md

     # apply a function to any column value
     converters={
         "ChargeCategory": lambda x: lower(x)
     },
+    # fill in missing required fields with static data if needed
+    additional_columns={
+        "ConsumedQuantity": 1,
+    },
     # for data upload to harness
     harness_account_id=getenv("HARNESS_ACCOUNT_ID"),